ovh/docs/pages/platform/serving-engine/13_TUTO_query_models/guide.en-gb.md

 ## Objective

-This tutorial will tech you how to query deployed model on OVHcloud serving engine.
+This tutorial will teach you how to query deployed model on OVHcloud serving engine.

 ## Requirements